chhsinnovation/chhsinnovation.github.io/src/site/docs/desktop-install.md

 [Stylelint](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint) helps process the PostCSS-based fanciness in our `.css` files.
 But first, we need to help Stylelint.

-1. Go ahead and install the Stylelint extension.
+1. Go ahead and install the [Stylelint extension](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint).

 2. Go to the `View` menu and select `Command Palette`.

 3. In the Command Palette, type `Open Settings`.
-From the menu that pops up, select `Preferences: Open Settings (JSON)`
+From the menu that pops up, select `Preferences: Open Settings (JSON)`.

 4. Time to do some surgery.
 We will enter the following two lines into the file.